ye-kyaw-thu/error-overflow/chatting-about-religious-with-ChatGPT4.md

 By deepening our understanding of Jainism, we can draw upon its teachings to navigate the challenges of the modern world and move towards a more peaceful, sustainable, and tolerant global society.

+## Question: 14

+For this time, I wanna you to write the relationship between some physical practices such as Yoga and religious.
+Could you study well and write an interesting essay?